yatzoo/schema_evolution/README.md

 # Getting Started

-This repository contains sample database schema used for demonstration purposes in the blog:
-**Table lifecycle (aka Schema Evolution) in SAP HANA (Cloud) with .hdbmigrationtable** available at https://blogs.sap.com/?p=1387782
+This repository contains sample database schema used for demonstration purposes in the blog **Table lifecycle (aka Schema Evolution) in SAP HANA (Cloud) with .hdbmigrationtable** available at https://blogs.sap.com/?p=1387782